Summer Camps

 What is on the menu?

 First and foremost: home-cooked food, as most summer camps are self-catering.
+In some summer camps, food is provided in the accommodation.
 The participants plan the course of the programme as a group and jointly distribute necessary tasks such as shopping, washing up, tidying up and cooking.

 Team